tylernathanreed/jira-client-php/stubs/README.stub.md

 ## Introduction

-This package makes working with the [Jira Cloud REST API](https://developer.atlassian.com/cloud/jira/platform/rest) simple and reliable, by providing a lightweight, well-tested PHP client generated from the official OpenAPI spec and designed for a seamless developer experience.
+This package provides a simple and reliable HTTP Client to interact with the [Jira Cloud REST API](https://developer.atlassian.com/cloud/jira/platform/rest).
+The Client is generated from the official [OpenAPI Specification of the Jira Cloud REST API](https://dac-static.atlassian.com/cloud/jira/platform/swagger-v3.v3.json) and is designed for a seamless developer experience.

-There are other solutions that offer a client for the Jira Cloud REST API, but I found them to be incomplete or lacking of a strong testing foundation.
-This client is generated from the official [OpenAPI Specification of the Jira Cloud REST API](https://dac-static.atlassian.com/cloud/jira/platform/swagger-v3.v3.json), which means that all operations are supported.
-Additionally, the code generator is custom built to include tests to ensure that the examples provided by the OpenAPI specification actually work.

 ### 1. Jira Cloud vs Jira Software Cloud
 <a name="jira-cloud-vs-jira-software-cloud"></a>